mattmuroya/poet-instant-messenger/README.md

     npm start

 The client should start automatically on http://localhost:3000/.

+#### Congratulations!

-You can log in as a guest, or register your own user account.
+You now have a fully-functional copy of Poet running locally on your computer.
+You should be able to log in as a guest using the link on the login page, or create and log in with your own account.
+Have fun!

 ## Client Design